-- 4. The HomeLink indicator light will flash slowly and then rapidly after HomeLink successfully receives the frequency signal from the hand-held transmitter.
-Release both buttons after the indicator light changes from the slow to the rapid flash. - 5.
-Press and hold the just trained HomeLink button and observe the indicator light.
+4. The HomeLink indicator light will flash slowly and then rapidly after HomeLink successfully receives the frequency signal from the hand-held transmitter.
+Release both buttons after the indicator light changes from the slow to the rapid flash.

+5. Press and hold the just trained HomeLink button and observe the indicator light or the EVIC display.
 If the indicator light stays on constantly, programming is complete and your device should activate when the HomeLink button is pressed and released.

-NOTE: To program the remaining two HomeLink buttons, begin with "Programming" step two.
-Do not repeat step one.
+NOTE: To program the remaining two HomeLink buttons, begin with "Programming" Step Two.
+Do not repeat Step One.